-- to ensure the Company's ability to continue as a going concern, and - to provide an adequate return to shareholders through optimisation of debts and equity balance.
+- to ensure the Company's ability to continue as a going concern; and - to provide an adequate return to shareholders through optimisation of debts and equity belance.

-The Company monitors capital on the basis of the carrying amount of debt less cash and cash equivalents, bank balances(excluding earmarked balances with banks) and current investments as presented on the face of the financial statements.
+The Company monitors capital on the basis of the carrying amount of debt as presented on the face of the financial statements.
 The Company's objective for capital management is to maintain an optimum overall financial structure.